syncfusion-content/fileformat-docs/File-Formats/DocIO/Compare Word documents.md

 ---
-title: Working with Word comparisson in .NET Word library | Syncfusion
+title: Compare Word documents in C# | DocIO | Syncfusion
-description: Learn how to compare Word documents using the .NET Word (DocIO) library without Microsoft Word.
+description: Learn how to compare two Word documents in C# using .NET Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Compare Word documents
+# Compare Word documents in C#

-N> You can use compare only in documents that are saved in the Open XML Format and cannot be used in the Word 97-2003 document (.doc) format.
+Comparing two documents allows you to identify differences and similarities between them.
+The .NET Word library (DocIO) allows you to compare two Word documents and highlight the following changes as tracked changes
+*	Insertions
+*	Deletions
+*	Formatting

+N> Comparing two Word documents supported in DOCX format only.

 ## Compare two Word documents

+Compare the existing Word documents or document that is created from scratch using Compare method in .NET Word library (DocIO).

-The following code example illustrates how to compare two Word documents in c#.
+The following code example illustrates how to compare two Word documents.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}